skx/kilua/README.md

 ## Callbacks

-There is room for lots more functionality to be delegated to callbacks, but right now there are just three:
+There is room for lots more functionality to be delegated to callbacks, but right now there are only these:

+* `on_idle()`
+    * Called roughly once a second, can be used to run background things.
 * `on_key(key)`
     * Called to process a single key input.
 * `on_loaded(filename)`